-Domain management · Cloudflare Registrar docs
+Domain management

 There is no guarantee that the renewal will succeed.
 Renewals may fail for various reasons, including billing failures and registry downtime.
 While we will make several attempts to renew, we strongly recommend you frequently review your account to ensure your domains have been renewed.

-If you decide you no longer need the domain, disable auto-renew for your account.
+If you decide you no longer need the domain, disable auto-renew for your domain .
 Once disabled, your domain will not renew upon expiration.

 You can continue to keep your domain registered with Cloudflare for the time remaining on the expiration date.
 If you decide you want to keep the domain, enable auto-renew at any time prior to your expiration.

-For more details on renewals, refer to Domain renewal.
+For more details on renewals, refer to Renew domains .